 VII.
-ACADEMIC INTEGRITY
+OFFICE OF UNDERGRADUATE ACADEMIC INTEGRITY

 The Virginia Tech Honor Code establishes the standard for ACADEMIC INTEGRITY in this course, and will be strictly enforced.
 Discussion of class material with your classmates or the instructor is encouraged; however, ALL submitted work, must represent your own efforts, and you must pledge to this effect on all work.
+The Office of Undergraduate Academic Integrity is poised to help students become successful through their academics and leadership involvement.
+The Office seeks to foster an environment that promotes fairness, personal responsibility, and integrity.
 For more details on the relevant honor codes, consult the websites listed below: